 The Bachelor of Business Administration is a degree completion program which can provide a mastery of the most pressing issues facing business, with the flexibility that recognizes the issues you face with family and work.
 Our courses are taught by business professionals who know that success takes time, commitment, and energy.
 Faulkner business courses are innovative and student-focused, including an online directed study course each module, covering intense studies of current topics.
 The program is designed to increase knowledge of business, as well as your own personal assets of character, intelligence, and creative-thinking.

 The Human Resource Management degree is a fully online.
 In a business world of globalization, outsourcing, and constant technological change, education and flexibility have never been so vital.
 HRM is a degree completion program that combines both, in a degree designed for the working adult.
 The program prepares you for careers in human resources, insurance, banking, sales, law enforcement, government, and military service.
-The degree can prepare you to balance the needs of an organization for better people and profits, and the need to create both a healthy workforce and a bottom line.
+The degree can prepare you to create both a healthy workforce and a bottom line.

 Criminal Justice (BCJ)